dask/dask-ml/docs/source/single-machine.rst

 hyper-parameters by searching over the space of hyper-parameters to find the combination that gives the best performance on a cross-validation set.

-If you use the drop-in replacements :class:`dask_searchcv.GridSearchCV` and :class:`dask_searchcv.RandomizedSearchCV` to fit a ``Pipeline``, you can improve the training time since dask will cache and reuse the intermediate steps.
+Here's where dask comes in: If you use the drop-in replacements :class:`dask_searchcv.GridSearchCV` and :class:`dask_searchcv.RandomizedSearchCV` to fit a ``Pipeline``, you can improve the training time since dask will cache and reuse the intermediate steps.